 - R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
-Place an "X" with masking tape on the door to signify the 'fire room'.
-Tape is located in every fire extinguisher cabinet. - A. Alarm activate the fire alarm.
+Place the yellow "fire" magnet on the door to signify the 'fire room'.
+Yellow "fire" magnets are located in every department, nurses' station, and exit doors. - A. Alarm - activate the fire alarm.
 Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area. .